Check out some of the exciting workshop descriptions from our most recent Maine Event Conference below:

 • Identify concrete strategies for supporting a trauma-sensitive approach.

-Phoenix Flight: Our Journeys through Struggle toward Strength, presented by Pender Makin and youth presenters CPI Phoenix Team: Emily Denbow, Justice Wright, Shaniece Holmes-Brown
+Phoenix Flight: Our Journeys through Struggle toward Strength, presented by the CPI team and youth presenters CPI Phoenix Team: Emily Denbow, Justice Wright, Shaniece Holmes-Brown

 Race and Youth: Supporting Student Perspectives and Voice through Courageous Discussions, presented by Jane Armstrong